I’ve always desired a full length floor mirror done up in a unique design in the corner of my bedroom.

 Mirror makeovers are fun and such a cool way to add your own personal style.
 One of my favs is this yardstick framed bathroom mirror HERE.

 A mirror in this corner of the bedroom would be perfect, but on an angle.
 Which proved to be a challenge.

 Then I thought of purchasing a free standing mirror.
 But once I looked online for ideas, the concept looked relatively easy to make with some barn wood I had left over from THIS big barnwood haul.

 So how about a budget-friendly fix instead?
 Why not build my own wooden frame around an existing mirror?

 The mirror I had on hand is a very common tall and thin door mirror I’ve had for years.
 In fact, it came from my childhood home!

-The size of the mirror is great as it doesn’t take up much space.
+The size of the mirror is great as it doesn’t take up much width space.
 But I’ve always felt it could use a little more visual weight.
 And that’s where this hefty barnwood score came in handy!